xikanfeng2/HCSIM/docs/tutorials.md

 simulator.sim_dataset()
 ```

-## 4. Input file required

-1. **A reference genome file with fasta format.**
-Please refer to the example fasta file `example/input/chr22.fa`.
-2. **A list of SNPs.**
-The SNPs in this list can be introduced in arbitrary positions of the genome.
-Please refer to the example snp list file `example/input/dbsnp.tsv`.

 ## 5. Output files of SCSilicon2
 The output directory contains three subfolders: fastq folder, fasta folder and profile folder.
 The structure of one example output directory is listed as follows (the clone no is 3 and the cell no is 10 in this example):